Background pattern

 Dependence or addiction can make you feel like you no longer control the amount of medication you need to take or how often you need to take it.

-• You or someone in your family has abused or been dependent on alcohol, prescription medications, or illegal drugs ("addiction");
+• You or someone in your family has abused or been dependent on alcohol, prescription medications, or illegal drugs ("addiction")

-• You are a smoker;
+• You are a smoker

 If you notice any of the following signs while taking tramadol/paracetamol, it could be a sign that you have become dependent or addicted:

-• You need to take more of the recommended dose;
+• You need to take more than the recommended dose

-• You have repeatedly tried and failed to stop or control the use of the medication;
+• You have repeatedly tried and failed to stop or control the use of the medication

-Respiratory problems related to sleep
+Respiratory disorders related to sleep

 The risk of experiencing central sleep apnea depends on the dose of opioids.
 Your doctor may consider reducing the total dose of opioids if you experience central sleep apnea.